 Buying Guide for the Best Cheap Gaming Pcs

-StorageStorage affects how much data you can store and how quickly your system can access it.
-There are two main types: HDD (Hard Disk Drive) and SSD (Solid State Drive).
-HDDs are cheaper and offer more storage space but are slower.
-SSDs are faster, which means quicker load times and better overall performance, but they are more expensive.
-For a cheap gaming PC, a combination of a smaller SSD (for your operating system and most-played games) and a larger HDD (for additional storage) is a good compromise.
-Aim for at least 256GB SSD and 1TB HDD if possible.
+StorageStorage determines how much space you have for your games, applications, and files.
+There are two main types of storage: HDD (Hard Disk Drive) and SSD (Solid State Drive).
+HDDs are cheaper and offer more storage space, but they are slower.
+SSDs are faster and improve loading times and overall system responsiveness.
+For gaming, it's best to have an SSD for your operating system and games, and an HDD for additional storage.
+Aim for at least 256GB SSD and 1TB HDD to balance speed and capacity.

 FAQ